sricheta92/Illumio-Coding-Challenge/README.md

 # Refinements
 If time had permit, I would have added validations to all the input field.
 I would have declared enums for all defined protocols likd TCP, UDP.

-I could have also used Navigarble tree to reduce the time complexity to O(logN).
+# Teams
+I would like to join Platform team.